 The Men’s Telephone Counselling and Referral Service (MTCRS), which has been delivered in NSW since 2013, is a state-wide specialist service for male perpetrators of domestic and family violence.
 The MTCRS is available for men to call 24/7.
 Further, men who have been involved in a domestic violence incident where a charge has been laid or an Apprehended Domestic Violence Order issued or applied for, are automatically referred by NSW Police through the Automatic Referral Pathway (ARP) to the MTCRS.

-Through the MTCRS, men are offered over-the-phone counselling with an accredited counsellor, and, if appropriate, given information about their legal status and responsibilities.
-Men also receive information and referrals to relevant and appropriate support services to address identified needs, such as local Men’s Behaviour Change Programs (MBCPs).
+Through the ARP men are offered over-the-phone counselling with an accredited counsellor, and information about their legal status and responsibilities.
+Men also receive referral information including how to access relevant and appropriate services to address identified needs, such as local Men’s Behaviour Change Programs (MBCPs).

 MBCPs are predominantly group-based programs designed to achieve behavioural and attitudinal change among men who have used domestic and family violence.
 The principal priority is improving the safety of victim–survivors and their children.
 MBCPs provide:

 - Initial assessment, case planning and interagency work

 - Support from trained facilitators and counsellors